blog.robino.dev

 Use documentation comments to thoroughly document your Svelte code.

-Documenting code not only simplifies the lives of maintainers and consumers, but it also offers several advantageous alternatives to regular comments.
-These alternatives allow hints to appear in convenient locations, making code documentation even more valuable.
+Documenting code with JSDoc comments not only simplifies the lives of maintainers and consumers, but it also offers several advantageous alternatives to regular comments.
+JSDoc comments enable hints to appear in convenient locations, making code documentation even more valuable.
 In this article, we will explore a few effective methods to document Svelte code using HTML and JSDoc comments.

 Components